NextDev65/MiniDayZ/README.md

 ## Notes
 * Change controls from stick to tap/draw for PC
 * F11/Fullscreen before the game loads
-* Current build is Plus 1.0, now outdated.
-(Update soon!)
+* Current build is Plus 1.2

 ___
 ## [Original](https://minidayz.com/home) by Bohemia Interactive